Square Dance is ...

 Afterwards there will be some welcoming speeches and handouts to the dancers. ... and of course, the customary fun dance that we put the new dancers through.

-How we plan use it in the ceremony
+How we used it in a ceremony

 - one reading by the B/MS coordinators